Algorithm Onboarding

 - Service providers on platforms with SLAs, such as those available on the NoR, can identify and resolve potential issues before users report SLA breaches.
 Algorithm hosting platforms may also use the automated test scenarios as part of their own reporting process for on-demand service performance.

-APEx does not have a reporting procedure towards the NoR or a requirement to report on the state of a service or a potential SLA breach, as APEx is also not involved in the SLA definition.
+APEx does not have a reporting procedure towards the NoR or a requirement to report on the state of a service or a potential SLA breach.
 Service providers are not forced to take action in case of a negative test.
 APEx may simply use a visual clue to indicate a (temporary) issue or may hide/remove services as part of regular catalogue housekeeping when the service provider indicates that the problem will not be resolved or is simply no longer reachable.

 To run the defined tests, APEx also needs permission from the hosting platform and an account with sufficient credits.
 Collaboration of the platform may be required to fulfil this requirement.

-The algorithm catalogue allows visitors to discover and select algorithms for subsequent execution on the corresponding APEx-compliant hosting environment.
+The APEx Algorithm Services Catalogue allows visitors to discover and select algorithms for subsequent execution on the corresponding APEx-compliant hosting environment.

 APEx relies on the APEx-compliant algorithm hosting environments for algorithm execution and the provisioning of the corresponding cloud resources.
 Users wishing to execute an algorithm will need a valid account on the relevant hosting platform or make a request through ESA’s Network of Resources (NoR).